 Predictive Maintenance Organization

-- Bearings vibration
+- Bearings or component vibration

 - Temperature of the electrical connections